 Following the footsteps of the first two Berge Bulk handy-size vessels, Berge Bulk delivered its third newly built handy-size vessel, Berge Asahidake from Namura Shipyard in Japan.
 The vessel was handed over on 13 January 2016 at 0858 hours local Japan time.

-Berge Asahidake will be traded on the spot market.
+Berge Asahidake would be deployed for the spot market.
 The growing and efficient Berge Bulk fleet will soon be joined by a fourth, 34,000 DWT sister ship.
 In total, the Company is expecting the delivery of three further 34,000 handy-size new builds before the end of the year, completing a series of six Namura sister ships.